Decepticoder/sid-c0de/README.md

 This is my first GitHub Repository
 - 👋 Hi, I’m @sidarth
 - 👀 I’m interested in coding and development
-- 🌱 I’m currently learning Web dev and JS
+- 🌱 I’m currently learning Web dev and Java Script

 <!---